k3larra/commuter/README.md

 Andrea test data
 ehaBtfOPDNZjzy1MEvjQmGo4Zv12.csv

+### Data collection and creation
+Our real world data that currently collect from usage contains irrellevant searches this is due to the constuction of the [app](https://skanependlaren.firebaseapp.com/) and the usage.
+Example of invalid data coming from the interaction design, is the two dropdowns and the related searches.
+Searches are done directly when the user changes one of them there therefor is no way to tell if you plan to change both origin and destination or if you are satisfied when you changed only one of them.
+That is a preferred behaviour since we want to deliver departure times in an efficient way.
+At the moment we do not have an algorithm that filters searches and tries to find the one that is relevant, this can probably be done but at this stage we have selected to prioritise a functioning ML-algorithm since this will influence all development in the future.
+The selection of ML algorithm will influence the amount of data cleaning we have to do.
+There are also situations where a user explores possible routes whithout the intention of conducting them even in the near future, this adds irrelevant data.
+Our focus at this stage is not on an iterative ML setting instead we focus on the.

 ## Skånependlaren app
 The app that has been used for this work can be downloaded from google play [Skånependlaren](https://skanependlaren.firebaseapp.com/)

 <hr>
 Images on the pages are owned by the author or if stated otherwise collected from [pixabay](https://pixabay.com) and licenced under [CC0 Creative Commons]( https://creativecommons.org/publicdomain/zero/1.0/deed.en)